Deceleration on the Runway

 - The condition of the runway surface

-Braking effectiveness will also be affected by the degree of brake wear, which must be within Aircraft Maintenance Manual specified limits, and the manually or automatically applied brake pressure as modified by system protections.
+Braking effectiveness will also be affected by the degree of brake wear, which must be within AMM specified limits, and the manually or automatically applied brake pressure as modified by system protections.
 These ensure adequate wheel rotation exists and is maintained before the commanded brake pressure is transmitted to the brake units and takes effect.
 When brake temperature indication is available on the flight deck, it must be within prescribed limits before a take off roll is commenced so that effective braking is available if a take off is rejected.
 System faults or inappropriate use of brakes during a long taxi out can raise brake temperatures into cautionary ranges where a delay for take off may be required.

 Anti Skid Units are fitted to the braking systems of all modern transport aircraft.
 They modulate applied brake system hydraulic pressure before it is transmitted to the actuators in the brake units so as to obtain optimum braking based upon wheel rotational speed data received at the Unit.
 A minimum wheel rotational speed must be detected before any brake application will be achieved to prevent tyre destruction resulting from a locked wheel and to guard against the risk of Aquaplaning on wet or icy runway surfaces.

 Autobrake Systems provide pre-selectable rates of deceleration which usually vary between 3 and 6 knots per second constant deceleration rate.
 Selection of ‘Low’ autobrake on an aircraft equipped with thrust reversers will usually have the effect of delaying brake application to allow the thrust reversers to work efficiently in reducing the initial high ground speed.
 Maximum manual braking through the toe brakes can produce deceleration rates of up to 10 kts18.52 km/h

 per second subject to the operation of anti skid units.